-- Integrate into the on-boarding process – you should liaise with your recruitment consultants to ensure that they are asking relevant questions and recording the responses they receive into dedicated fields of your CRM system.
+You should liaise with your recruitment consultants to ensure that they are asking relevant questions and recording the responses they receive into dedicated fields of your CRM system.

-- Look at the LinkedIn profiles of candidates – if their profiles have been completed and they actively use the platform, candidates’ LinkedIn profiles will provide a wealth of valuable information, from their employment history and qualifications through to the type of content that they engage with and the LinkedIn groups they are members of.
+If their profiles have been completed and they actively use the platform, candidates’ LinkedIn profiles will provide a wealth of valuable information, from their employment history and qualifications through to the type of content that they engage with and the LinkedIn groups they are members of.

-- Interview previously hired candidates – you should work with your consultants to ensure that their follow up communications with successfully placed candidates include questions on their career aspirations and interests.
+You should work with your consultants to ensure that their follow up communications with successfully placed candidates include questions on their career aspirations and interests.
 This will provide you with regular insights that you can use to develop and refine your personas.

-- Send out targeted surveys that offer an incentive – you should segment your database into small groups and target individuals with themed surveys containing questions relevant to their job roles.
+You should segment your database into small groups and target individuals with themed surveys containing questions relevant to their job roles.
 For example, you could design one that aims to find out the top bugbears of applying for a new role or what the biggest challenges facing finance managers in 2022 are.
 Offering a small prize or incentive, such as a gift card for a lucky respondent, will help increase participation.

 What questions should you ask?

 It is vital to gain detailed insights into your candidates if you are to produce personas which are both useful and accurate.
 To do this effectively, you should ask a diverse range of questions that cover their demographics, psychographics and webographics.

 These have been broken down into six categories in the template below and will provide you with a wealth of qualitative data to work through.
 Whilst you may not be able to find answers to every single question that is listed, the more information you have the more accurate your candidate persona will be.